MalayaSociety/the-product-3dadf/content/pages/index.md

         title_align: left
         content: >
           Using nano-technologies, we are able to ensure maximum pleasure, at all times.
-We use proprietary injectors to release Ivermectin on your guaranteed orgasms!
+We use proprietary suppository injectors to release Ivermectin on your guaranteed orgasms!
         content_align: left
         actions:
           - label: Learn More